-I hope you and your family are safe and healthy in these difficult times.
-On behalf of the Board of Directors of One Point One Solutions Limited, it gives me immense pleasure to share with you an update on the overall performance of One Point One Solutions Limited during the financial year 2020-21.
+I hope you and your family are safe and healthy.
+On behalf of the Board of Directors of One PointOne Solutions Limited, it gives me immense pleasure to share with you an update on the overallperformance of One Point One Solutions Limited during the financial year 2021-22.